Culture of Korea: Music

 Korean court music can be traced to the beginning of the Joseon Dynasty in 1392.
 Korean court musics include A-ak, Dang-ak and Hyang-ak.
 The traditional Korean music is still played and sung a lot.

 Gardens

 The principles of temple gardens and private gardens are the same.
 Korean gardening in East Asia is influenced by primarily Korean Shamanism and Korean folk religion.
-Shamanism emphasizes nature and mystery, paying great attention to the details of the layout.
-In contrast to Japanese and Chinese gardens, which fill a garden with man-made elements, traditional Korean gardens avoid artificialities, trying to make a garden "more natural than nature".

 The lotus pond is an important feature in the Korean garden.
 If there is a natural stream, often a pavilion is built next to it, allowing the pleasure of watching the water.
 Terraced flower beds are a common feature in traditional Korean gardens.

 The Poseokjeong site near Gyeongju was built in the Silla period.
 It highlights the importance of water in traditional Korean gardens.
 The garden of Poseokjeong features an abalone-shaped watercourse.
 During the last days of the Silla kingdom, the king's guests would sit along the watercourse and chat while wine cups were floated during banquets.